ant-media/Ant-Media-Server/README.md

 The bootstrap and shutdown classes have been moved to the red5-service project; the dependency has been added to this projects pom.

-Snapshot Releases
+Maven Artifacts
 -----------------

-Build snapshots are available at https://oss.sonatype.org/content/repositories/snapshots/org/red5/
+Releases are available at https://oss.sonatype.org/content/repositories/releases/org/red5/ Snapshots are available at https://oss.sonatype.org/content/repositories/snapshots/org/red5/

 Stack Overflow
 --------------